Chemaclass/chemaclass.com/content/blog/2022-12-06-ignoring-scrum-to-get-more-agile.md

 ## Scrum in a nutshell

 Scrum is a framework for project management emphasizing software development, although it is used in other fields like sales, marketing, and more.
-It’s designed for teams of 5–9 people (see [Dunbar number](/blog/dunbar-number/)) who are totally autonomous and responsible for breaking down their work into small chunks that can be completed in a time-boxed iteration, called sprints, usually 1, 2, or 4 weeks.
+It's designed for teams of 5–9 people (see [Dunbar number](/blog/dunbar-number/)) who are totally autonomous and responsible for breaking down their work into small chunks that can be completed in a time-boxed iteration, called sprints, usually 1, 2, or 4 weeks.